Lustyn/mkvm/README.md

 # mkvm
-A helper script for ccbox.
+A helper script for ccbox that creates VM environments automatically alongside a launcher file.